wikimedia/mediawiki-tools-cli/README.md

 - `internal/toolhub`: Client for interacting with https://toolhub.wikimedia.org.
 - `internal/updater`: Code for updating the CLI.
 - `internal/util`: DEPRECATED: Independent packages that do not bind the CLI in any way.
 (Slowly bring moved to `./pkg`)
-- `pkg`: Independently useful packages that do not bind to mwcli code or concepts.
+- `pkg`: Independently useful packages that do not bind to application code or concepts.
 - `tests`: Integration tests that are run as part of CI.
 - `tools`: Various tools to make working with this repository easier.